Understanding the True Cost of Bulk Planters

 Target: Spring Sales (March Launch)

-Action: Order must be placed by October or November of the previous year.
+- Action: Orders must be placed by October or November of the previous year.

 Target: Fall/Holiday Sales (September Launch)

-Action: Order must be placed by April or May.
+- Action: Orders must be placed by April or May.

 Reliable manufacturers provide clear production schedules, not guesses.
-They allow you to plan your cash flow and warehouse space accurately.
+They allow us to plan our cash flow and warehouse space accurately.

 Working with Experienced Export Manufacturers

 Not every factory is ready for the US market.
-The regulations for importing bulk planters are strict, and errors can lead to expensive delays at US Customs.
+The regulations for importing bulk planters are strict.
+Errors can lead to expensive delays at US Customs.

 1. Wood Packaging Compliance (ISPM 15)

 The USA requires all wood packaging (pallets, crates) to be heat-treated and stamped to prevent pests.
-If a supplier uses untreated wood, your entire container can be rejected and sent back to Vietnam at your expense.
+If a supplier uses untreated wood, our entire container can be rejected and sent back to Vietnam at our expense.

 2. Drop Test Standards